Xelvaris/Cryptography/README.md

 This program when completed will have an universal .NET Core console application and a WinForms gui application.
 It will be able to encrypt and decrypt text using any of the ciphers and algorithms that I select to be coded into this program.

 ## Included Ciphers and Algorithms
+Each cipher and algorithm has it's own class in the CryptoLib project you cna find all the code for encrytion and decrytion in the class for the desired cipher/algorithm.